 Learn To Sail, Or Simply Watch!

-When you choose to sail around Croatia you’re actually giving yourself a fantastic experience, because a skippered catamaran is a pretty amazing mode of transport!
+When you choose to sail around Croatia, you’re actually giving yourself a fantastic experience because a skippered catamaran is a pretty incredible mode of transport!
 You can watch your skipper at work, or if you want to, you can learn yourself.
-Your Yacht-Master Qualified Skipper will show you the ropes, and that means you’re learning a pretty amazing skill all at the same time.
+Your Yacht-Master Qualified Skipper will show you the ropes, and that means you’re learning a pretty incredible skill all at the same time.

 Of course, if you’d rather sit and enjoy the relaxation and watch instead, you’re more than free to do so!

 The great thing about sailing rather than cruising is that the catamaran is smaller and can anchor in smaller bays and villages.
 This is great because it means you can explore more authentic parts of the coastline, away from the big tourism hotspots.

 By getting off the beaten track, you’re really exploring the real Croatia, and while the tourist resorts are certainly worth a visit, the small villages, coves, pays, and hillsides are where you will see the most jaw-dropping beauty around.
 You can also have regular swim stops to cool down in the intense summer sun, paddle boarding in those clear, azure waters.
 Heaven!

 You’re probably reading all this and thinking how expensive it must be.
 Well, the good news is that it’s really not as expensive as you might think, especially when you think about what you’re getting thrown into the package.

 Land-based breaks can be costly during July and August, and unless you hire a car and battle with traffic, you only see one place.
 With a sailing holiday, you’re moving around, seeing things you would never have seen otherwise, probably for roughly the same price.
 Cruise ships can also be quite high-priced during the peak summer months.